CLIMAAX/crabook/crabook/resources/guiding_questions.md

 **What is the current situation?
 Where is the hazard occurring?
 Who is being affected?**
 The current situation comprises of coastal and river floods, intensive precipitation, storm and hail events, wildfire heatwaves and drought:
-• Coastal flooding endangers people in municipalities near the Baltic Sea that are affected by gusts of wind and coastal erosion/accumulation processes.
+• *Coastal flooding* endangers people in municipalities near the Baltic Sea that are affected by gusts of wind and coastal erosion/accumulation processes.
-• Most people and infrastructure near rivers is at risk of river flooding.
+• Most people and infrastructure near rivers is at risk of *river flooding*.
 In the last few years, especially near the Daugava River, where spring floods are happening also in the winter months, bringing a lot of damage.
-• During the last few summers intensive precipitation events (12-hour or 24-hour precipitation, etc.) have caused flooding, leading to losses in agriculture, problems in transportation or logistics in the cities (especially Riga).
+• During the last few summers *intensive precipitation events* (12-hour or 24-hour precipitation, etc.) have caused flooding, leading to losses in agriculture, problems in transportation or logistics in the cities (especially Riga).
 In summer 2023 hailstorms also caused significant damage in Latvia, particularly in the Tērvete and Dobele regions.
 • 2018 was one of the driest years in history.
-A combination of dry and hot conditions in the summer triggered wildfires and other situations in the forests.
+A combination of dry and hot conditions in the summer triggered *wildfires* and other situations in the forests.
-• During last few years, almost each summer has surpassed the previous one in terms of temperature extremes.
+• During last few years, almost each summer has surpassed the previous one in terms of *temperature extremes*.
 It affects almost all of the sectors and communities.
-• Lately, we observed dry periods followed by periods with a lot of precipitation.
+• Lately, we observed *dry periods* followed by periods with a lot of precipitation.
 This is not only causing problems to agriculture, but also decreases air quality.

 **Which hazards are observed/expected for the community/region?**
 All of the hazards mentioned above (there are some problems with hail observation).